mkalafior/proxmox-deployment/README.md

 ---

-## 🎉 You now have a production-ready, multi-language, scalable deployment system!
+## 🎉 You now have a production-ready, template-based, multi-language deployment system!

-From simple single-service deployments to complex polyglot microservices architectures - all with consistent, DRY, and KISS principles.
+From simple single-service deployments to complex polyglot microservices architectures - all with:
+- **Template-based service generation** using Jinja2 for consistent, high-quality code
+- **Runtime-specific optimizations** (Node.js vs Bun, Python versions, etc.)
+- **Built-in best practices** (health checks, error handling, CORS, environment configuration)
+- **DRY and KISS principles** with centralized templates and simple management
+- **Production-ready code** generated from the start with proper HTTP handling and logging